PeterLinX/beta/README.md

 ## Credit

-This application is product of Blockchain Services Limited (Trinidad and Tobago).
+This application is product of Morpheus Software Solutions Limited.
 A Limited Liability Company registred in the Republic of Trinidad and Tobago.
-Company registration number C2017081006407.
+Company registration number C2018012300404.

- - Creator/Lead Designer: Aaron Besson
+Founder, Creator/Lead Designer: Aaron Besson
+Chief Business OfficerChristian Stone
- - Lead Developer: Krs Joseph
+Lead Developer: Krs Joseph

 This application uses Open Source components created by Ethan Fast and City of Zion (COZ) Dev Team under the MIT License agreement.
 You can find the source code of their open source projects along with license information below.
 We would like to thank and acknowledge Ethan Fast and the developers at City of Zion (COZ) for their contributions to open source and making projects like this possible.